 Sequalish Street Project;

 Work continued on grading sidewalks and driveways from Chambers Street to Union Avenue in preparation for pouring concrete.
-Concrete was poured at several sites.
-Concrete work will continue to be the focus next week, weather permitting.
-Additionally, wire was pulled for several street lights along the project.
+Although some concrete was poured this week, that will be the focus of the project next week.

 Lafayette Street Project: